How to configure Fuel level input from FLS:

 Example case:

-Suppose that for a particular object, fuel level calibration table on TTP has the maximum value of 3456, which correspond to a full tank (800 L).
+Suppose that for a particular object, the fuel level calibration table in TTP shows a maximum value of 3456, corresponding to a full tank (800 L).

 For example, a record is sent containing the following fuel level value: